Welcome to West Berks CAMRA

 Once described as ‘the most successful consumer pressure group in Western Europe’, the Campaign was formed by 4 journalists in 1971 who were horrified at the declining quality of British beer.

-By the end of summer 2011, the total membership of CAMRA topped 130,000 members.
+The total membership of CAMRA has topped 188,000 members.
 These members are located throughout the United Kingdom organised into more than 180 branches similar to West Berkshire CAMRA.

 Click on the links to learn about our branch and its area, about the people who run it, about our meetings and events, and about the best pubs for real ale in West Berkshire.
 You will also be able to see an online version of our Branch Magazine, learn the latest news, nominate a pub for the Good Beer Guide, and join CAMRA.

 2019 Regional Pub Of the Year Final: looking for votes.

 Are you a West Berks CAMRA Branch Member?
 If so you are eligible to vote for the Central Southern Regional POTY.